 The shellfish group is funded with state and private funds.
 Please consider becoming a donor.
 It's easy and tax deductible.

-A Letter from our Director
+A Letter from the Director Emeritus

 The longer I work with bivalve shellfish, the more impressed I am with what a remarkable life form they are and what a key role they play in the wellbeing of both the planet and humankind.
 One would be hard pressed to design an organism more beneficial or resilient.